As a big fan of Gone with the Wind novel and movie, I find it interesting to reflect on the characters in this story.

 So, did Melanie know that Scarlett pursued her husband with her love for a long time and that he reciprocated her occasionally due to his weakness?

-There are two points of view, yes and no. I’m leaning toward the version that Melanie knew.
+There are two points of view: yes and no. I’m leaning toward the version that Melanie knew.

 She wasn’t a fool, and she knew about Scarlet’s feelings.
 But Melly understands better than Scarlet and Ashley themselves that they really do not love each other and do not fit together, that one is just a passion, and the other is a beautiful illusion.
-So she recognized everything and saved them from themselves.

 Conclusion.

 In conclusion, I want to say that Melanie Wilks is an extraordinary heroine.
 She is a candle that gives warmth and light to those around her.
-She has a rare combination of kindness and great fortitude to prevent this kindness from being extinguished and vulgarized.

 How do you feel about Miss Melly?